-To maximize your potential compensation after a car accident, you need documentation of all your medical expenses, from your doctor’s appointments and prescription drugs to physical therapy and lab tests.
-Staying on top of all these bills can be a challenge, but it can make a big difference in terms of the compensation you receive.
-The Texas auto accident attorneys of Gibson Hill Personal Injury want to help you recover as much compensation as possible after a crash that wasn’t your fault, and below you will find some tips for keeping your medical bills organized in the weeks and months to come.
+You need documentation of all your medical expenses to maximize your potential compensation after a car accident.
+These include your doctor’s appointments, prescription drugs, physical therapy, and lab tests.
+Staying on top of all these bills can be a challenge.
+But doing so can make a big difference in the compensation you receive.
+The Texas auto accident attorneys of Gibson Hill Personal Injury want to help you recover as much compensation as possible after a crash that wasn’t your fault.
+Below you will find some tips for keeping your medical bills organized in the coming weeks and months.

-Some things you can do to keep track of your medical bills after an accident include:
+Some things you can do when organizing your medical bills after your accident include:

 Keep a Journal

-If you have suffered major injuries in an accident, it could be months or years before you fully heal.
-As time goes on, it may be harder to remember exactly what treatments you received and when, but you can avoid this issue by keeping a journal.
-The journal does not have to be particularly detailed, but by noting the dates of your appointments and procedures, when you were prescribed and took different medications, and other details, you can maintain a record of your treatment from beginning to end.
+It could be months or years before you fully heal if you have suffered major injuries in an accident.
+As time goes on, it may be harder to remember exactly what treatments you received and when.
+You can avoid this issue by keeping a journal.
+The journal does not have to be particularly detailed.
+But note the dates of your appointments and procedures.
+When you were prescribed and took different medications and other details.
+This way, you can maintain a record of your treatment from beginning to end.
 This is also a good place to record notes about your pain and the impact your accident injuries have on your daily life.

 Take Pictures

-It may seem a bit gruesome to take pictures of your injuries after an accident but doing so can serve an important purpose.
-If you have a visual record of your injuries, you can use the pictures to jog your memory about what treatment you received for each injury.
+Taking pictures of your injuries after an accident may seem a bit gruesome.
+But doing so can serve an important purpose.
+If you have a visual record of your injuries, you can use the pictures to jog your memory about your treatment for each injury.
 This way, you have a lower chance of forgetting a treatment you received.
-It can also act as a timeline of your recovery process.
+It can also act as a timeline for your recovery process.

 Make Copies of Your Bills and Receipts